MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/troubleshooting-warehouseAppConnection.md

 ---
 # required metadata

-title: Troubleshoot *Dynamics 365 for Finance and Operations - Warehosing* mobile app connection issues
+title: Troubleshoot "Dynamics 365 for Finance and Operations - Warehosing" mobile app connection issues
 description: This topic describes how to resolve issues that you might encounter while trying to configure the warehouse mobile app connection to Dynamics.
 author: VanyaKashperuk
 manager: tfehr